Dept. Of Education Fail: Teachers Lose Grants, Forced To Repay Thousands In Loans

 "I knew I hadn't done anything wrong," Webb says, sitting at her kitchen table strewn with student homework that she is grading.
 "I knew I had done it right.
 And it was just so hurtful that they would do that."

-Webb is among many other teachers who say they feel betrayed — that the Education Department gave them this money.
+Webb is among many teachers who say they feel betrayed — that the Education Department gave them this money.
 In exchange, they made life decisions about where to live and what to teach.
 And now, for a seemingly minor error — because Webb's paperwork wasn't received in time — the government wants its money back.

 According to this new government review of the TEACH grant program, Webb isn't alone.
-In fact, the numbers are startling: One in three participants who had their grants converted to loans said they were likely or very likely to meet the program's service requirements — or had already met them.
+In fact, the numbers are startling: 1 in 3 participants whose grants were converted to loans said they were likely or very likely to meet the program's service requirements — or had already met them.
 Based on a representative survey, the report estimates it's upwards of 12,000 participants.

 "I couldn't believe it.
 I was flummoxed.
 I was floored.
 I was pretty upset by this," says David West, who teaches high school in Lexington, S.C.